 Preheat the oven to 375 degrees F. Line a 9x13 baking dish with aluminum foil.

 Bake for 20-25 minutes if thawed, 30-40 minutes if frozen.
-At 20 minutes check them–they should be hot/warmed though, a little steamy.
-They are finished cooking when they are the shells turn a bright orange-red and hot throughout.
+At 20 minutes check them–they should be hot/warmed through, a little steamy.
+They are finished when the shells turn bright orange-red and the crab legs are hot throughout.
 The flesh should also be reddish-pink with an internal temperature of 145 degrees F.

 Use a pair of kitchen shears or crab crackers to open the shells and remove the meat.